vncsmyrnk/accidents-analysis-mg/README.md

 Data analysis on traffic accidents that occurred in the state of "Minas Gerais", Brazil.

 The data source is located on [Portal de Dados Abertos do Estado de Minas Gerais website](https://dados.mg.gov.br/dataset/dados_acidentes_terrestres/resource/51c9d227-5ac8-44d5-9b8b-fc894df8032a).
 The data collected spans from 2010 to 2024.
+City locations were obtained from the [geoinfo GitHub repository](https://github.com/alanwillms/geoinfo).

 The purpose of this study is to provide insights for future improvements to traffic legislation, in order to make it safer.